noskisdead/dots/README.md

 | <kbd>Super</kbd> + <kbd>Mouse Right</kbd> | Resize window (drag) |

 # To do
-Script to install other programs
+Script to install the NVidia Drivers